labtrac/test-documentation/documentation/getting-started.md

 ### Delivery Methods

-* To set up how the dentists recieve the work open Delivery Details from the content bar on the left side of the screen.
+* To set up how the dentists recieve the work open **Delivery Details** from the content bar on the left side of the screen.

-* This opens a list of all your Delivery Methods to add a new one click 'Add' in the bottom left.
+* This opens a list of all your Delivery Methods to add a new one click **Add** in the bottom left.

-* Select the Run number, which will identify this particular method of delivery.
+* Select the **Run** number, which will identify this particular method of delivery.

-* Select the Days.
+* Select the **Days**.
 This is the amount of time you want to allow for the job to arrive in surgery after leaving the Lab.

-* Enter the details in the Delivery Method section(eg Postal, Courier, Hand Delivered etc)
+* Enter the details in the **Delivery Method** section (eg Postal, Courier, Hand Delivered etc)

-* The Rep and Sales Area boxes are optional additional infomation, it is not needed to set up a Run.
+* The **Rep** and **Sales Area** boxes are optional additional infomation, it is not needed to set up a Run.